Understanding Alopecia Areata: Causes, Symptoms, and Treatment Options

 Alopecia areata is an autoimmune disorder that causes hair loss on the scalp and other areas of the body.
 It affects people of all ages, genders, and races, and can range from a small patch of hair loss to complete baldness.
-While the cause of alopecia areata is not fully understood, it is believed to be triggered by a combination of genetic and environmental factors.
+While the exact cause of alopecia areata is unknown, it is thought to be caused by a combination of genetic and environmental factors.

 Symptoms of Alopecia Areata